syncfusion-content/blazor-docs/blazor/in-place-editor/localization.md

 ## Localization

 Localization library allows you to localize the default text content of the In-place Editor to different cultures using the `Locale` property.
-In-place Editor following keys will be localize based on culture.
+The following keys in the In-place Editor will be localized based on culture.

 > Use `Resource` file to translate the static text of the In-place Editor.
 The Resource file is an XML file which contains the strings(key and value pairs) that you want to translate into different language.
 You can also refer [Localization](../../common/localization/) link to know more about how to configure and use localization in the Blazor Server and WebAssembly project for Syncfusion Blazor components.